astro/deadnix/README.md

 ### Renaming of all unused to lambda args to start with `_`

-If you disfavor marking them as unused, use option `--no-lambda-arg`.
+If you disfavor marking them as unused, use option `-l`/`--no-lambda-arg`.

 ### nixpkgs `callPackages` with multiple imports